Burnaby Green Party

 The Burnaby Green Party is a municipal political party in Burnaby, British Columbia.
 It was founded as the Burnaby Municipal Green Party in 2011 by Rick McGowan.

 In 2011, the party nominated five candidates for the municipal elections,.

-The party ran a slate of 8 candidates in the municipal election on October 20, 2018 with 6 candidates for city council and 2 for school trustee.
+The party ran a slate of 8 candidates in the municipal election on October 20, 2018 with 6 candidates for City Council and 2 for School Trustee.

 In October 2018, party candidate Joe Keithley was elected to city council and Christine Cunningham was elected as a trustee to the Burnaby school board.
+On December 15th, 2025, Keithley announced he had defected from the Green Party and joined the Burnaby Citizens Association.

+In the 2026 municipal election, the Burnaby Green Party will be running 4 City Council candidates and 2 School Trustee candidates.